Comic Perversion: Synopsis

 The episode begins with university students watching a comedian (Jonathan Silverman) doing his gig in a comedy club.
 The comedian starts joking about rape.
-When the comedian humiliates Renee Clark (Skyler Day, who reprises her role from the episode "Girl Dishonered") who is protesting against him, two boys attempted to sexually assault her but she manages to escape.
+When the comedian humiliates Renee Clark (Skyler Day, who reprises her role from the episode "Girl Dishonored") who is protesting against him, two boys attempted to sexually assault her but she manages to escape.
 Renee reports the crime to Olivia Benson (Mariska Hargitay) who then investigates.
 The comedian, Josh Galloway, ends up inviting the SVU detectives to his next gig and he verbally abuses them during the gig.
 When the comedian starts talking about the sex he had with a student, she then reports him to Olivia.
 Amanda Rollins and Nick Amaro (Kelli Giddish and Danny Pino) learn that there was a previous victim who isn't willing to come forward.
 When Rafael Barba (Raul Esparza) puts Galloway on trial, Galloway uses the trial as material.
 In frustration that Galloway may end up walking out a free man, Renee (despite Benson's advise not to do it) plans to prove Galloway's pathology by impersonating a former acquaintance (using his lack of facial recollection of her as an advantage) and manages to record him trying to sexually assault her after she refuses his advances.
 Later on, upon the introduction of the new evidence, Galloway eventually takes a plea deal of ten years on the sex offenders registry.
 As Olivia is finishing her work, Chicago detective Erin Lindsay (Sophia Bush) walks in looking for a file on a rapist, Erin is surprised when Olivia passes on the kind words Hank Voight (Jason Beghe) said about her.